Optimal bounds for numerical approximations of infinite horizon problems based on dynamic programming approach: Model problem and Preliminary results

 where $y(y_0,u)$ solves \eqref{din_sis}.
 Then, the optimal control can be formulated as follows: for given $y_0\in {\Bbb R}^n$ we consider

 The value function of the problem is defined as $v:{\Bbb R}^n\rightarrow {\Bbb R}$ as follows:

 This function gives the best value for every initial condition, given the set of admissible controls $U_{\rm ad}$.
-It is characterized as the viscosity solution of the HJB equation corresponding to the infinite horizon
+It is characterized as the viscosity solution of the HJB equation corresponding to the infinite horizon {optimal control problem:}

-which is unique for sufficiently large $\lambda$, $\lambda>\max(L_g,L_f)$, \cite{Bardi}.
-To construct the approximation scheme, as in \cite{falcone1}, let us consider first a time discretization where $h$ is a strictly positive step size.
-A dynamic programming principle (DPP) for the discrete problem holds true given the following semidiscrete scheme for \eqref{HJB}:
+{The solution of (\ref{HJB})} is unique for sufficiently large $\lambda$, $\lambda>\max(L_g,L_f)$, \cite{Bardi}.
+To construct the approximation scheme, as in \cite{falcone1}, let us consider first a time discretization where $h$ is a strictly positive step size. {We consider the following} semidiscrete scheme for \eqref{HJB}:

 Under the assumptions \eqref{lip_f}, \eqref{infty_f}, \eqref{lip_g} and \eqref{cota_g} the function $v_h$ is Lipschitz-continuous and satisfies (see \cite[p.
 473]{falcone2})